How to Get Rid of Cockroaches in

 ● American Cockroach

-This are the most popular type of cockroach in the world.
+This is the most popular type of cockroach in the world.
 They are of medium size: adult measures about 12-15mm and are light brown.
 What sets them apart is how fast they can multiply.
 A female lays about 35-40 eggs in a special egg case called ootheca.

 This eggs will only take a month to hatch and their nymph takes only about 6 weeks to mature.